jmrlibrary/library-hours/readme.txt

 testdate - if you want to see what it will display on a specific date lib -  which library to show.
 Defaults to all.
 1,3 will show libraries 1 and 3.
-Numbers correspond to the Lib_ID in the database. name - shows library names address - shows library addresses - these are hardcoded in hoursdisplay.php starting line 66 because I got lazy.
-You will need to edit that file if you want to use addresses.
+Numbers correspond to the Lib_ID in the database. name - shows library names address - shows library addresses - Set these up in the config file.

 If you aren't using the CSS file: fontsize - value in pixels, defaults to 16px (don't include px)